-A IPCablecom 1.5 CMS consists of the following logical IPCablecom components:
+An IPCablecom 1.0 CMS consists of the following logical IPCablecom components:

-- Call Agent (CMS/CA) Call Agent is a term that is often used interchangeably with CMS, especially in the MGCP specification.
+Call Agent (CMS/CA) - Call Agent is a term that is often used interchangeably with CMS, especially in the MGCP specification.
 In IPCablecom, Call Agent (CA) refers to the control component of the CMS that is responsible for providing signaling services using the NCS protocol to the MTA.
-In this context, Call Agent responsibilities include but are not limited to: - Implementing call features; - Maintaining call state; - Guide the use of codecs within the subscriber MTA device; - Collecting and processing dialed digits; - Collecting and classifying user actions (e.g., hook-state actions); - Control the usage of Voice Metrics by the MTA. - Gate Controller (CMS/GC) The Gate Controller (GC) is a logical QoS management component within the CMS that coordinates all Quality of Service authorization and control.
+In this context, Call Agent responsibilities include but are not limited to:

+- Implementing call features;

+- Maintaining call state;

+- Guide the use of codecs within the subscriber MTA device;

+- Collecting and processing dialed digits;

+- Collecting and classifying user actions (e.g., hook-state actions).

+Gate Controller (CMS/GC) - The Gate Controller (GC) is a logical QoS management component within the CMS that coordinates all Quality of Service authorization and control.
 Gate Controller functionality is defined in the IPCablecom Dynamic Quality of Service (DQoS) specification [2].